Dmitry Yakubovskiy: 1992 – 1994

 Colonel, Deputy Head of the Chief Signal Intelligence Directorate of the Federal Agency for Government Communications and Information under the President of Russia.
 Moscow, 1992.

 In March 1992, he returned to Russia.
 At the age of 28, he was an advisor at the Government of Russia, an advisor of the Prosecutor General of Russia for international legal matters, a consultant at the Criminal Militia Service of the MIA of Russia, and a Deputy Head of the Chief Signal Intelligence Directorate in the Federal Agency for Government Communications and Information (the former 16th Directorate of the KGB).
 In the process of his appointment to the position of the Plenipotentiary Representative of the Law Enforcement Authorities and Special and Information Services in the Government of Russia, a conflict developed between Yakubovskiy and Alexander Korzhakov, the head of the Presidential Security Service (Russia), and Mikhail Barsukov, the future head of FSB RF, with led to removing Yakubovskiy from all his offices.

-In 1993, during the "Sleaze" War and at the time of the second coup, Yakubovskiy actively took part alongside the Russian President, Boris Yeltsinin, in the conflict between the president and the Supreme Soviet.
+In 1993, during the "Sleaze" War and at the time of the second coup, Yakubovskiy actively took part alongside the Russian president, Boris Yeltsin, in the conflict between the president and the Supreme Soviet.